leilin1995/HRFaultNet/README.md

 * matplotlib 3.3.4

 ## Usage instructions
-You can use this method following the example in the application.
+You can use this method by following the example in the application.

 ## Citation